openstax/test-automation/tests/README.md

 npm install
 ```

-This will tell `npm` -- [node package manager](https://docs.npmjs.com/getting-started/what-is-npm) -- to look at our [`package.json`](../package.json) file in the project we are `cd`ed into -- `test-automation` and install the necessary packages.
+This will tell `npm` -- [node package manager](https://docs.npmjs.com/getting-started/what-is-npm) -- to look at our [`package.json`](../package.json) file in the project we are `cd`ed into -- `test-automation` -- and install the necessary packages.

 ## Example usage

-Now, we are ready to run.
+Now, we are ready to run :runner:.
 To check that tests are working, try:

 ```bash
 npm test -- --c 7612